|The white piece in the doorway is the end of a cabinet on that side. Our Coleman stove (since replaced by a built-in) is open on top of it.|

 - 4 cylinder diesel, 7 speed automatic transmission

-- cargo windows in the side slider door and the rear doors
+- windows in the side slider door and the rear doors

-- upgraded seats, rotating seat bases, auxiliary coach battery.
+- upgraded seats, rotating seat bases, ceiling liner

 The conversion floorplan is basically similar to many others.
-We're fortunate enough to be vertically challenged, so have a bed in the rear where we sleep across the van.
+We're fortunate to be short enough to have a bed in the rear where we sleep across the van.
 The bed is 48 inches wide by a bit under 6 feet long.
 It's set fairly high, leaving 27 inches clear height underneath for storage of lawn chairs and the like.

 Cupboards 36 inches high with countertops run to the front on each side, leaving an opening at the sliding door of course.
 No upper cabinets at all.
 I tried to leave 28 inches for the center aisle, and mostly that's the open aisle width.

-- Fantastic Fan, Porta-potti, ARB 12/110 volt chest-style compressor fridge.
+- Maxxfan 6200K (was a Fantastic Fan originally), Thetford Porta-potti, ARB 12/110 volt chest-style compressor fridge.
 Both the Porta-potti and the fridge roll out into the aisle from the side cupboards, at floor level.

 - sink is a bar sink and tap package from Home Depot

-- 5 gallon water container under the sink, 12v demand pump moving water to the tap.
-We carry other water containers too.
+- 5 gallon fresh water container under the sink, 12v demand pump moving water to the tap.
+We carry other water containers too, depending on destination and duration.

-- grey water is another 5-gal container under the sink.
+- grey water is a 7-gal container under the sink.

 - stove is 2-burner built into the countertop near the door